Implicit LOD using points ordering for processing and visualisation in Point Cloud Servers: Introduction

-This problem is also much broader and very commons across research field.
-It could be seen as compression, clustering, dimensionality reduction, or Level Of Detail (LOD) if the goal is visualisation.
+Many methods perform filtering, usually by using simple spatial criteria (for instance, points in polygon).
+Generalisation is also popular in its most basic form (generalise points by points). \cite{Cura2015} covers extensively filtering with many possibilities (spatial, semantic, attributes, using vector and raster data, using metadata), and also proposes generalisation.
+Nevertheless it uses a generalisation approach only based on more abstract types (bounding box, planes, stats, etc.), which limits its use to methods that are adapted to those types.
+It does not generalise points by points.

+In this work we propose to extend the PCS to explore the generalisation of groups of points by choosing a representative subset of points (See Fig. \ref{lod.fig:two_reduction}).

-In this article, we consider successive reducion of the amount of points in several levels while preserving the geometric characteristics of the underlying sensed object, in an efficient manner, and while being robust point density variation.
-The goal is not only visualization of large point cloud, but mainly processing of large point clouds.
+We propose to use Level Of Details that reduce successively the number of points while preserving the geometric characteristics of the underlying sensed object.
+Our method is designed to be efficient, robust to point density variation and can be used for many large point clouds processing, including visualisation.

-Robustness to variation of density is necessary because the sensing may be structured for the sensing device (for instance a Lidar may sense point using a constant angle), but not necessary for the sensed object (see Fig. \ref{lod.fig:irregular_sampling}).
-Furthermore,fusing multiple point clouds also produce non regular density. \myimage{"./regular_vs_irregular_sampling"}{Regular sensing does not imply regular sampling.}{lod.fig:irregular_sampling}.
+\myimage{"./illustrations/chap2/two_reduction_strategy/two_reduction_strategy"}{Two strategies to limit the amount of points to work on.}{lod.fig:two_reduction}